Our Master Class Leaders

 Caroline Coade, viola

-Caroline Coade is a violist with the Detroit Symphony Orchestra and served as the Acting Assistant Principal Viola for the 2013–2016 seasons.
-Prior to her appointment in 1996 with the DSO, Coade performed regularly with the Philadelphia Orchestra, the New York Philharmonic, and held positions with Concerto Soloists Chamber Orchestra (Philadelphia) and the opera companies of Philadelphia and Santa Fe.
+Coade is also a distinguished performer, currently serving as the 3rd Chair Violist with the Detroit Symphony Orchestra.
+Previously, she was the Acting Assistant Principal Violist at DSO from 2013-2016.
+Her career includes performances with the Philadelphia Orchestra and the New York Philharmonic, along with positions with the Concerto Soloists Chamber Orchestra and the opera companies of Philadelphia and Santa Fe.

-A San Diego, California native, Coade began taking Suzuki violin lessons at age six and switched to the viola at age 14.
-She graduated from the Interlochen Arts Academy (MI) and went on to receive a Bachelor of Music from the Oberlin Conservatory, an Artist Diploma from The Curtis Institute of Music, and a Master of Music from The Juilliard School.
-Her principal teachers include Karen Tuttle, Joyce Robbins, Jeffrey Irvine, David Takeno, David Holland, and Eugene Becker.
+A San Diego native, Coade began taking Suzuki violin lessons at age 6 and switched to the viola at age 14.
+She graduated from the Interlochen Arts Academy and went on to receive a Bachelor of Music from the Oberlin Conservatory, an Artist Diploma from The Curtis Institute of Music, and a Master of Music degree from The Juilliard School.
+Her principal teachers include Karen Tuttle, Jeffrey Irvine, Joyce Robbins, David Takeno, David Holland, and Eugene Becker.

 Rachel Barton Pine, violin